I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfresource/nf-wdfresource-wdfcmresourcelistinsertdescriptor.md

 The framework copies the contents of the <a href="..\wdm\ns-wdm-_cm_partial_resource_descriptor.md">CM_PARTIAL_RESOURCE_DESCRIPTOR</a> structure into internal storage, so the driver routine that calls <b>WdfCmResourceListInsertDescriptor</b> can allocate the structure locally.
 After the driver calls <b>WdfCmResourceListInsertDescriptor</b>, it can reuse the CM_PARTIAL_RESOURCE_DESCRIPTOR structure.

 For more information about resource lists, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers">Hardware Resources for Framework-Based Drivers</a>.

-The following code example adds a resource descriptor to the end of the resource list that an <a href="https://msdn.microsoft.com/3210b28b-cbaa-4ad9-9ca8-3b5f03aee41e">EvtDeviceResourcesQuery</a> callback function receives.

 ## Requirements
 | &nbsp; | &nbsp; |